highkite/textidote-frankenstein/Readme.md

 commandline arguments yet, you can do it in the python client and only for the client.
 It's almost useless.
 Isn't that great?
 Consistency is everything!

-You propably do not need to call this method, since the default values are those, that are implemented in textidote-frankenstein.
+You probably do not need to call this method, since the default values are those, that are implemented in textidote-frankenstein.
 And unless you change these values in the textidote program code, they will be `localhost:8888`.